IMPORTANT UPDATE

 The plaintiffs have entered into Standstill and Tolling Agreements with a number of defendants in the proceedings.
 The plaintiffs believe that these companies are not necessary defendants in the actions, and the Standstill and Tolling Agreements contain protections of interests of the class should it later become necessary to add these defendants back into the cases.

-The motion materials provided to the Court with respect to the discontinuances described above as well as the Court’s Orders and Endorsements can be viewed in the Court Documents section further down this page.
+The motion materials provided to the Court with respect to the discontinuances described above as well as the Court’s Orders and Endorsements can be viewed here.

 Who Represents Me?